- New York, NY

 Kenneth Eisold, Ph.D., a psychologist and psychoanalyst, has been consulting to management dilemmas for a number of years.
 In addition to having a deep understanding of individual behavior, honed through his extensive counseling and coaching practice with executives and leaders, he has a wide understanding of the complexities of system-wide behavior, both overt and covert, affecting the ability of organizations to address their missions.

+In 2010, he published What You Don’t Know Your Know, a review of unconscious dynamics in individual, group and organizational settings, as understood in psychoanalytic theory and updated by more recent neuropsychological research.
+2017 saw the publication of his collected papers on The Organizational Life of Psychoanalysis.
+(La Psicoanalisi e le sue Instituzioni was published two years earlier in Italy.)
 He has worked extensively with professional organizations, hospitals, university schools and departments, law firms, and training institutes.
 He has coached leaders in the financial industry, public health, law, and higher education.

 In addition to his doctorate in Clinical Psychology and his certificate in Psychoanalysis, he holds a doctorate in English and Comparative Literature.